HJ-HHuber/HJ-HHuber/README.md

 - 👋 Hi, I’m @HJ-HHuber
-- ⚒️ I'm a Geoscientist from MUL
+- ⚒️ I'm a Geoscientist and PhD student @ MUL
-- 🎓 PhD student
 - 👀 Main interessets are:
   - 3D modelling of mines
+  - data distribution
   - machine learning with geochemical data

+Maybe you find something useful in my [r_code reposatory](https://github.com/HJ-HHuber/r_code).

 <!---
 HJ-HHuber/HJ-HHuber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.